City taking steps toward building south Greenwood park

-But to make it a park, the property needs to change hands again so the city can apply for a “non-voluntary cleanup contract,” or VCC, with the state Department of Health and Environmental Control.
+But to make it a park, the property needs to change hands again so the city can apply for a “non-responsible party voluntary cleanup contract,” or VCC, with the state Department of Health and Environmental Control.

 The contract protects the city from any environmental liability with an agreement that officials will implement a state-approved cleanup and redevelopment plan.
 By the summer, Barrineau said the council intends to ask the Housing Authority to deed the property – which requires authority board approval – for construction of a public park.

 Barrineau said in February the city plans to apply for a $200,000 cleanup grant through the federal Environmental Protection Agency, which can’t be done without the state agreement and direct ownership of the property.

 Another revenue stream could be the state Revolving Brownfield Loan Fund that can also be the promise of dedicated money from the penny sales tax to secure a non-refundable grant.